jdelrue/info_grid/docs/roadmap/readme.md

 ### Example Workloads

-easy to to deploy example workloads like
+Easy to deploy example workloads like

 - Ethereum node example
 - An Icecast node example